morazow/blog.morazow.com/_posts/2014-10-03-scalding-templated-tsv.md

 ## Conclusion

 TemplatedTsv is great.
-However, it creates lots of small output files which affects negatively the performance of the next job on the chain.
+However, it creates lots of small output files, which affects negatively the performance of the next job on the chain.
 Fortunately, the number of files can be reduced by sorting the data according to template before writing the tap.
 Furthermore, if the data is skewed you can apply some